The leaflet is detailed below, or you can download the 'Radical Hysterectomy' leaflet in PDF.

 The operation can affect your bowel function and cause increased wind pain.
 This can cause pain in the abdomen, shoulder and back.
 Eating small quantities, especially of fruit and vegetables, and drinking plenty of fluid will help to re-establish your normal bowel movements.
 Painkillers and moving about will also ease the discomfort.

-Occasionally the bowel can ‘go on strike’.
+Occasionally the bowel can become sluggish and sometimes stop functioning as normal.
 This is known as an ileus.
 This can cause abdominal pain and distension, vomiting and constipation.
-If this happens you will have a drip and not be allowed to eat until your symptoms settle, usually within a couple of days.
+If this happens you will have intravenous fluids (a drip) and not be allowed to eat until your symptoms settle, usually this takes a couple of days.

 It usually takes time for your bowels to return to their normal pattern; you will be offered laxatives to take after the operation to minimise any potential problems with bowel function.